-This Addendum addresses proposed modifications to the General Plan and Otay Ranch GDP designations to the northern portion of Planning Area 12, which would allow for the construction of 600 multi-family residential units, 15,000 square-feet of commercial space in a mixed use format, and 2.0 acres of public parkland.
-To achieve this, the definition of the current freeway commercial zone would be modified to allow for residential uses.
+This Addendum addresses the proposed SPA Plan Amendment, Tentative Map, and Freeway Commercial North Master Precise Plan for the northern portion of Planning Area 12, which has been entitled for the construction of 600 multi-family residential units, 15,000 square-feet of commercial space in a mixed use format, and 2.0 acres of public parkland, as shown on Figure 3.
 These proposed residential uses would account for approximately 26.7 acres of the FC-2 site.
-Commercial space under the proposed modifications would decrease from the approved project (FC-1 and FC-2) as analyzed in the FEIR from 1,215,000 square-feet to approximately 1,092,000 square-feet (including approximately 210,000 square-feet for the hotel uses with the FC-2 site).
-It should be noted that no changes to the hotel portion of the FC-2 site would occur as a result of the proposed modifications, as it is consistent with the current entitlements; the hotel portion may be included on site plans and throughout parts of the analysis to give a holistic look at the FC-2 site.
-This action would allow for the only anticipated residential units within the Planning Area 12 SPA boundary and would change the character of the FC-2 site from a general commercial center to a mixed use community offering multifamily residential units, retail commercial, hotels, and a centralized public park.
-The proposed modification in land use would require amendments to the City of Chula Vista General Plan (GP), the Otay Ranch General Development Plan (GDP).
-A SPA amendment would also need to be approved at a future date.
+It should be noted that no changes to the hotel portion of the FC-2 site would occur as a result of the proposed modifications; the hotel portion may be included on site plans and throughout parts of the analysis to give a holistic look at the FC-2 site.
+A SPA Plan Amendment would be required to reflect the approved General Plan and General Development Plan Amendments.